Junjus/swupdate/doc/source/handlers.rst

 This handler checks if the device already has a file system of the specified type.
 (Available only if CONFIG_DISKFORMAT is set.)
 If the file system does not yet exist, it will be created.
-In case an existing file system shall be overwritten, this can be achieved by setting the property ``force`` to ``true``.
+In case an existing file system shall be overwitten, this can be achieved by setting the property ``force`` to ``true``.

 ::